 How the Prosecutor Obtains a Conviction

-The district attorney can only obtain a guilty verdict for a violation under California PC 166 if they can prove the elements of the offense have been met as follows:
+The district attorney can only obtain a guilty verdict for a violation under California PC 166 if they can prove the elements of the offense as follows:

 - There was an existing court order.